ShadowWolf2099/Icarus_Mods/README.md

 - Animal Trap is almost indestructible.
 - Will protect you from all predators except animals with projectile defenses.

+### SW2099-Steel_Bundle_v1_w193_P.pak
+- New Collection of Black Steel Buildables at the Character level for Free, called "SW2099's Steel Bundle"
+- Stronger Than Concrete
+- New Steel Floors
+- New Steel Walls
+- New Steel Structures
+- New Steel Roofs

 -------------------------------------------------------------------------------
 ## Disclaimer
 - Backup and save all user data before installing or using any mods.